 These three steps—Accept, Adapt, Act—don’t always proceed in exactly that order, or only unfold once.
 Recovery is rarely a linear process.
 However, that actually makes this framework even more reassuring.
 You can return to it anytime you start to feel yourself losing your perspective or focus.

-These two Mental Drills can aid in turning those Fs in As—a skill that gets better with practice.
+These two Mental Drills can help you turn those Fs into As—a skill that gets better with practice.
 Use them anytime you feel stuck in the past or zooming towards the future.

 Mental Drill: Time Travel Log